tomasdimeo/diabetes_multiclass_classification_ml/README.md

 | CatBoost (Borderline-SMOTE)| 0.82     | 0.44             | 0.86            |
 | CatBoost (ADASYN)| 0.82               | 0.44             | 0.86            |

-**Conclusion**: The **CatBoost (SMOTE-Tomek)** model demonstrated the best overall performance, achieving the highest F1-Score (Weighted and Macro) and Weighted AUC-PR Curve.
+**Conclusion**: The **CatBoost** model with SMOTE-Tomek resampling demonstrated the best overall performance, achieving the highest F1-Score (Weighted and Macro) and Weighted AUC-PR Curve.
 Although the accuracy of the model in predicting the majority class is above 90%, it fails to predict class 1 (2% of the dataset) and although resampling and feature importance techniques help to improve the prediction of class 2 (14% of the dataset), it is still far from what could be considered useful.

 ---